connor122721/genome-explorer/README.md

 - Phylogeny visualization at the phylum level
 - Toggle between curated species list and NCBI search mode
 - Direct search of NCBI genome database by organism name
-- Links to SRA data for each species
+- Links to the SRA data for each currated species
-- Responsive design with animations

 ## Live Demo
 [View the app here](https://connor122721.github.io/genome-explorer/)

 ## Why I built this
 I wanted to learn basic web development and thought a genome explorer would be a fun way to combine coding with my research interests.
-Plus, I've always wanted to highlight how many cool organisms have sequenced genomes now!
+Plus, I've always wanted to highlight how many cool organisms have sequenced genomes now...

 ## Technologies
-Just plain HTML, CSS, and JavaScript - keeping it simple for my first project.
+HTML, CSS, and JavaScript.

 ## Species included
 Humans, fruit flies, water fleas, tardigrades, spotted lanternflies, barnacles, octopuses, bats (Black Flying Fox, Big Brown Bat, Pale Spear-nosed Bat), ancient genomes (Neanderthal, Denisovan, Woolly Mammoth, Cave Bear), other hominins (Bonobo, Gorilla, Orangutan), and more!

 ---
-Built with help from Claude and various HTML websites.
-Any feedback welcome!
+Built with help from Claude/copilot and various HTML websites.
 Email: connor.murray.phd@gmail.com